jsonfm/react-customui/README.md

-### customUI
+### CustomUI
 A components library made for react.

 ### Testing
-This project uses jest and testing-library for evaluate the correct functioning of the componentes.
+This project uses jest and testing-library to evaluate the correct functioning of the UI components.
 To execute the tests run the following command:

 ```
 npm run test